openmobilehub/android-omh-storage/packages/plugin-dropbox/README.md

 Interacting with the Dropbox storage provider follows the same pattern as other storage providers since they all implement the [`OmhStorageClient`](https://miniature-adventure-4gle9ye.pages.github.io/api/packages/core/com.openmobilehub.android.storage.core/-omh-storage-client) interface.
 This uniformity ensures consistent functionality across different storage providers, so you won’t need to learn new methods regardless of the storage provider you choose!
 For a comprehensive list of available methods, refer to the [Getting Started](https://miniature-adventure-4gle9ye.pages.github.io/docs/getting-started) guide.

+#### Caveats

+> When updating a file, if the new file has a different name than the updated file, two additional versions might sometimes appear in the system.
+One version comes from updating the content of the file, and the other comes from updating the file name.
+However, this behavior is non-deterministic, and sometimes only one new version is added.
+This is why it is listed under the Caveats section.

 ## License

 - See [LICENSE](https://github.com/openmobilehub/android-omh-storage/blob/main/LICENSE)